Oakwood University logo

 Key Highlights

-• Began with 16 students, offering vocational training and spiritual guidance.
+• Began with 16 students in November 1896, emphasizing vocational training and spiritual direction

-• Programs by 1917 included theology, farming, teaching, masonry, and pre-nursing.
+• By 1917, offered diverse programs including theology, farming, teaching, masonry, and pre-nursing

 Timeline